-Membership Meeting: Feathered Architects: The Fascinating World of Bird NestsMarch 20th, 7:00 PM Room 151 Hall of Science, Whitman College
+Membership Meeting: Understanding Shorebirds, the Miracle of MigrationApril 17th, 7:00 PM Room 151 Hall of Science, Whitman College

 TUESDAY BIRD WALKS AT BENNINGTON LAKE

 Come join us as we walk around Bennington Lake on Tuesday mornings.
 It's fun to see what birds are present at different times of the year and to enjoy the changes of the seasons at the lake.
 The walks last 2-3 hours.
 We do not walk in inclement weather.
 For more information E-mail Ginger Shoemake